 Good to know: If you want to visit Anne Frank House, you can buy tickets on their website (and only there!) about 6 weeks before your travel date.
 The tickets are timed and non-refundable, and you cannot change your time slot.

 TIP: With just a day in Amsterdam and following this itinerary, we recommend visiting the Van Gogh Museum and seeing the exterior of the impressive Rijksmuseum building on your way there (the two museums are located just next to each other).
+Just see if there are still tickets available for the day of your visit and reserve asap!

 Alternatively, if the tickets for the most suitable time slots at Van Gogh Museum are not available anymore, consider visiting the Rembrandt House Museum.
-It’s one of the best museums in Amsterdam (and a personal favorite), and you only need an hour for a thorough visit.
+It’s one of the best museums in Amsterdam (and my personal favorite), and you only need an hour for a thorough visit.
 Also here, be sure to book timed-entry tickets in advance to avoid disappointment.

 READ ALSO: Best Museums in Amsterdam & Tips for Visiting Van Gogh Museum